-We collaborate on scientific projects addressing some of the big soils related environmental challenges that exist within New Zealand and Antarctica.
-Through the projects we seek to understand the existing and emerging pressures, threats and opportunities on our soil and associated natural resources such as water.
-These include land-use change, intensification, climatic pressures, legacy effects such as forest clearance and environmental protection of soils (Antarctica).
+We collaborate on scientific projects that address some of the big soils-related environmental challenges faced in New Zealand and Antarctica.
+Through the projects we seek to understand existing and emerging pressures, as well as threats to and opportunities for our soil and associated natural resources, such as water.
+These include land-use change, intensification, climatic pressures, legacy effects (e.g. forest clearance), and environmental protection of soils (e.g. Antarctica).

 Explore the science projects we are currently undertaking or have undertaken in the past by clicking on a link below.